cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 When `STDIN` or `STDOUT` is specified, data is transmitted via the connection between the client and the coordinator. `STDIN` and `STDOUT` cannot be used with the `ON SEGMENT` clause.

 If `SEGMENT REJECT LIMIT` is used, then a `COPY FROM` operation will operate in single row error isolation mode.
 In this release, single row error isolation mode only applies to rows in the input file with format errors — for example, extra or missing attributes, attributes of a wrong data type, or invalid client encoding sequences.
 Constraint errors such as violation of a `NOT NULL`, `CHECK`, or `UNIQUE` constraint will still be handled in 'all-or-nothing' input mode.
 The user can specify the number of error rows acceptable (on a per-segment basis), after which the entire `COPY FROM` operation will be cancelled and no rows will be loaded.
 The count of error rows is per-segment, not per entire load operation.
 If the per-segment reject limit is not reached, then all rows not containing an error will be loaded and any error rows discarded.
 To keep error rows for further examination, specify the `LOG ERRORS` clause to capture error log information.
-The error information and the row is stored internally in Greenplum Database.
+The error information and the row is stored internally in Cloudberry Database.

 **Outputs**